Virgin Hotels Chicago: Virgin Hotels Chicago

 On October 24, 2011, Virgin Hotels, part of Virgin Group, purchased the building with the aim of opening it as their first hotel in 2013 with approximately 250 rooms.
 The transaction was an all-cash deal that was valued at about $14 million.
 The company hired The John Buck Company to renovate the building.
 The lead architect for the renovation was Booth Hansen.
 The co-designers for the interior renovation were Rockwell Group Europe and Virgin Hotels' in-house design team.
 The purchase was part of Virgin Hotels' 2010 business plan to acquire distressed properties in North America cheaply during the property downturn.

 The building opened for business as a hotel on January 15, 2015.
 The renovation took longer than planned due to the building's city landmark status, which required continuing coordination with the Commission on Chicago Landmarks.
 Original features that were retained include a 1920s oak cigar bar, brass elevator lobby doors and a tiled ceiling.
-The final layout of 250 rooms includes 40 single-room suites and 2 penthouse suites.
-40 rooms are pet friendly.
+The final layout of 250 rooms includes 40 single-room suites and two penthouse suites.
+All rooms are pet friendly.

 Under the auspices of the Commission on Chicago Landmarks, the renovation included brick, window and steel-frame replacement.
 The focal point of the renovated building is the publicly accessible Commons Club on the second floor, with a contemporary-style bar, a full kitchen, a lounge area, curated books and local memorabilia.
 At the time of opening, four additional dining options were expected within three months.
 The area was carved out of a former second-floor banking hall.

-The hotel has no check-in desk; it uses a smartphone check-in system in which you scan a QR code and retrieve your room key from a vending machine.
 The visitors use a mobile app, named Lucy, that the company describes as a "personal comfort assistant".
 According to Mary Forgione of The Los Angeles Times, the app can order more pillows, handle room service orders, and serve as a remote control for both the television and the hotel's music library.
 The website also suggests that the app can control room temperature, interface with the chat board, provide local knowledge, and coordinate your messages with hotel staff.

 When asked about the operation, Virgin's Richard Branson said "There won’t be hidden charges, and you won’t get charged $10 for a chocolate bar you know you can buy at a store for $2."
 Branson has stated that the brand is geared toward the female business traveler.